acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 # Certificate rotation

-Certificate rotation is currently performed manually.

-The expected workflow is:

-1. Generate a new certificate pair.
-2. Add the new certificate material alongside the existing certificate configuration.
-3. Update the Identity Provider trust configuration.
-4. Deploy the updated configuration.
-5. Verify authentication.
-6. Remove obsolete certificate material after the transition period.
+Certificate rotation is currently a manual operational process.
+The exact rotation procedure depends on how the Service Provider certificate is configured in the deployment environment and how the Identity Provider consumes updated SP metadata.
+The current implementation does not provide automated certificate rollover or renewal logic, and rollover procedures should be validated against the target Identity Provider before production use.

 Automatic certificate renewal and certificate rollover are not currently implemented.